Blockchain Bridges 101: How Do They Work?

 Blockchain bridges work by creating a connection between different blockchain ecosystems.
 This connection can be achieved through various methods, such as:

-• Smart contracts: These self-executing contracts on both blockchains manage the locking and transfer of assets.
+• Smart contracts: These self-executing smart contracts on both blockchains manage the locking and transfer of assets.

 • Cryptographic algorithms: Secure algorithms ensure the integrity and authenticity of transferred assets.